Cat Not Using Litter Box? Try These Solutions

 7. Too Much or Too Little Litter in the Box

 If there’s not the right amount of litter in the litter box, it makes it more difficult for your cat to properly cover his urine and stool.
 The level of litter gets lower each time you scoop, so this can become a problem if it’s not replenished often enough.

 Too much litter is another problem you’ll want to avoid.
 It’s wasteful, it makes the box harder to empty and the litter is likely to spill over the sides of the box as he digs.
 Some cats will even go to the bathroom next to the box because they find some litter scattered on the floor.

 The right amount of litter can vary by litter type and brand.
 Typically, two to four inches is a good amount, but it’s best to follow the instructions on your bag or box of litter.
 As you scoop throughout the week, add some additional litter to maintain the right level.

 Just like litter, cats can have distinct preferences about their litter box.
-If your cat’s not happy with the type of box, it’s another possible reason for him not using it.
+If your cat’s not happy with the type of box you have, it’s another possible reason for him not using it.

-There are so many different types of litter boxes to choose from these days.
+There are so many different types of litter boxes to choose from.
 Finding the right type of box for your cat can help avoid litter box issues.